nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-export-config.rst

 Take all the "export permissions" options from EXPORT_DEFAULTS.
 The client lists are dynamically updateable.

+These blocks form an ordered "access control list" for the export.
+If no client block matches for a particular client, then the permissions in the EXPORT {} block will be used.

+Even when a CLIENT block matches a client, if a particular export permission is not explicit in that CLIENT block, the permission specified in the EXPORT block will be used, or if not specified there, from the EXPORT_DEFAULTS block, and if not specified there, the permission will default to the default code value noted in the permission option descriptions above.

 Note that when the CLIENT blocks are processed on config reload, a new client access list is constructed and atomically swapped in.
 This allows adding, removing, and re-arranging clients as well as changing the access for any give client.

 Clients(client list, empty)
     Client list entries can take on one of the following forms: